 Firework content

-Markle isn’t the only one who leveled up their ring stack.
-Emily Ratajkowski made headlines last year when she repurposed her toi et moi engagement ring into two separate “divorce rings.”
+Emily Ratajkowski made headlines last year when she leveled up their ring stack, repurposing her toi et moi engagement ring into two separate “divorce rings.”
 One of them became a pear-shaped diamond pinky ring, set askew on a yellow gold band.

-Last week, Victoria Beckham also showed off a ring on her little finger.
+Then, Victoria Beckham was the next to show off a ring on her little finger.
 The designer kept her stack sparse, pairing her pinky ring with a petite emerald on her pointer finger.

 Pinky rings are loaded with cultural significance, from mob bosses to the aristocracy.
 In the mid-20th century, queer people signaled their sexuality with signets, while in Victorian times pinky rings were used to display disinterest in marriage.
 These days, though, the jewelry has largely shed its associations.
 Be it an enormous gemstone or a more diminutive band, the pinky ring makes for a welcome statement piece.